ITU-BDSA2024-GROUP4/Chirp/docs/report.md

 ### How to run test suite locally

-This test suite contains unit tests, intergration tests, ui tests and end2end tests.
+This test suite contains unit tests, integration tests, UI tests and end2end tests.

-The unit tests and intergration tests use xUnit while the ui tests and end2end tests use Playwright.
+The unit tests and integration tests use xUnit while the UI tests and end2end tests use Playwright.

 To run the test suite, follow these steps: